 We do a lot of fund-raising and voluntary work for charities, both locally and globally.
-We send many resources to a school in Malawi and have sent 3 members of staff there to help with projects and teacher-training.
-Last year, the Year 8 boys raised over £450 for charities of their choice by organising a mini-market after their exams.
+We have supported a school in Malawi by sending many resources and 3 members of staff there to help with projects and teacher-training.
+In recent years, the Year 8 pupils raised lots of money for charities of their choice by organising a mini-market after their exams.

 Solefield has an outstanding history of supporting a variety of local, national and international charities.
-We place a strong importance on helping others and we aim to educate our boys to become compassionate, caring individuals.
+We place a strong importance on helping others and we aim to educate our pupils to become compassionate, caring individuals.
 By participating in a variety of fundraising activities and events each year, we hope that our pupils will learn that they can make a difference to the lives of others and that by working together we can help bring about change.
 Each year, a Year 8 Charities Prefect is appointed to assist with the organisation and delivery of Solefield fundraising events.
-He chooses charities to support with the pupils and writes to parents.
+They choose charities to support with the pupils and writes to parents.
 In recent years, we have raised over £12,000 for a variety of local, national and international charities.